Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 # 🔥 News
+- *2025.10*: &nbsp;🎉🎉 We propose [Video-STAR](https://arxiv.org/abs/2510.08480), a powerful Tool-Augmented Agentic RL approach for Thinking with Videos.
+On open-vocabulary action recognition benchmarks like K-400 and HMDB-51, our 3B VLM achieves nearly 40% accuracy improvement over base models!🔥
 - *2025.09*: &nbsp;🎉🎉 Our work [HALF-GS](https://arxiv.org/abs/2506.09518), an efficient dynamic 3D reconstruction framework combining sparse anchors, self-supervised guidance, and hierarchical propagation to improve reconstruction quality and temporal consistency, has been accepted by NeurIPS 2025!
 - *2025.09*: &nbsp;🎉🎉 Our work [AutoDrive-R²](https://arxiv.org/abs/2509.01944v1) was reported by [AutoDrive Heart (自动驾驶之心)](https://mp.weixin.qq.com/s/7y0-CMAkls16iumNK3mlXg)
 - *2025.09*: &nbsp;🎉🎉 We propose [AutoDrive-R²](https://arxiv.org/abs/2509.01944v1), Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving, which is now available on ArXiv!